riley-paul/rockclimbpg/src/content/climbingAreas/viking-slabs/index.md

 ## Getting There

-1. Drive east on hwy 16 to Hungary Creek FSR (about 90 km)
+1. Drive east on Highway 16 to Hungary Creek FSR (approximately 90 km).

-1. Go a further 300 m east (on hwy 16) to a small pullout directly across from the BC Park sign (You should be on the south side of the highway)
+1. Continue an additional 300 meters east on Highway 16 until you reach a small pullout directly across from the BC Park sign (ensure you are on the south side of the highway).

-1. From the parking walk another 200 m east and look for a flagged trail leading into the forest
+1. From the parking area, walk another 200 meters east, and keep an eye out for a flagged trail leading into the forest.

-1. Follow the flagging through a nice forest for about 800 m to the base of the first part of the development.
-We call this section Magic Carpet Slabs.
+1. Follow the flagging through a beautiful forest for about 800 meters until you reach the base of the first section of our development, known as Magic Carpet Slabs.

 ## The Routes